-The Miners’ Hall in Durham “Red Hills”, as it is known, is one of the finest trade union buildings in Britain.
+Redhills: Durham Miners Hall is one of the finest trade union buildings in Britain.
 Built in 1915, it is still the headquarters of the Durham Miners Association.
-The Durham Miners’ Association was once a powerhouse of the Labour movement, building houses for retired miners, welfare halls in almost every pit village, libraries and hospitals through its members’ subscriptions.
-Red Hill today continues to be a vital and vibrant community space, acting as a venue for musicians, visual artists and cinema.
+The Durham Miners’ Association was once a powerhouse of the Labour movement, building houses for retired miners, welfare halls in almost every pit village, and libraries and hospitals through its members’ subscriptions.
+Redhills today continues to be a vital and vibrant community space, acting as a venue for musicians, visual artists and cinema.
 Its historical artefacts provide an eclectic archive of labour history throughout the peace and war of the 20th century.

-Over 7 days of workshops with local professional musicians and artists, participating children will explore the many stories to be found in the famous red bricks of the Miners’ Hall, the wooden benches of the Pitman’s Parliament, and the powerful brass bands of the world-famous Durham Gala.
+Over 5 days of workshops with professional musicians and artists, participating children will explore the many stories to be found in the famous red bricks of the Miners Hall, the wooden benches of the Pitman’s Parliament, and the powerful brass bands of the world-famous Durham Gala.

 Some examples of workshops that the children might participate in include: